 IKEA furniture can be, well, plain.
-Every time I see IKEA furniture in a IKEA catalog I think to myself how classy it looks, but inevitably, after I go to the store, pull the pieces from their warehouse, check out, get it all home, bring it all inside, and assemble it, my furniture doesn’t look great classy at all!
-Instead, it looks like furniture assembled myself from a budget furniture company.
+Every time I see IKEA furniture in a IKEA catalog I think to myself how classy it looks, but inevitably, after I go to the store, pull the pieces from their warehouse, check out, get it all home, bring it all inside, and assemble it, my furniture doesn’t look classy at all.
+Instead, it looks like furniture assembled I myself from a budget furniture company.
 Sounds accurate for the price right?
 But I am rarely satisfied with the way things look out-of-the-box, so I almost always customize my IKEA furniture.

 In the past, I’ve had IKEA Billy bookshelves that I modified to look like built-in bookshelves in my living room, and made many changes to smaller IKEA furniture units.
-One of the changes I almost always make to my IKEA furniture as soon as I get at home is to add texture and dimension by using textured beadboard wallpaper on my IKEA furniture.
+One of the changes I almost always make to my IKEA furniture as soon as I get at home is to add texture and dimension by using textured beadboard wallpaper.
 By adding the texture of beadboard to the back of a plain white laminate piece of furniture, the furniture is suddenly elevated.
 No longer does it look like a piece of furniture extruded from a factory machine, but now looks like something a little more higher-end.

 The two simple tips in this article are quick, easy, and inexpensive ways to transform IKEA furniture into looking like a bit higher and pieces.
-By adding beadboard and caulking to an IKEA Pax wardrobe or Billy bookcase, the bookcase instantly looks as if it is from West Elm re Pottery Barn instead of a Swedish budget furniture warehouse.
+By adding beadboard and caulking to an IKEA Pax wardrobe or Billy bookcase, the bookcase instantly looks as if it is from West Elm or Pottery Barn instead of a Swedish budget furniture warehouse.

 How to upgrade IKEA furniture with textured beadboard wallpaper